 - Also, curds are made from buffalo and cow’s milk whereas yogurt can be made from different kinds of milk.

 The most important difference between curd and yogurt is the cost at which they are available in the stores.
-Yogurt is much expensive as compared to curd and is not something which is affordable to all on daily bases.
-Instead people may have homemade curd from cows or buffalo’s milk as its nutritive value is almost similar.
+Yogurt is much expensive as compared to curd and is not something which is affordable to all on a daily basis.
+Instead, people may have homemade curd from cow’s or buffalo’s milk as its nutritive value is almost similar.

-Yes, curd is not fat free but you can set curd after boiling and removing the fat from the milk to make it low fat and healthy to have it daily.
+Yes, the curd is not fat-free but you can set curd after boiling and removing the fat from the milk to make it low fat and healthy to have it daily.

-For taste to your curd you can add herbs like mint, coriander, jeera powder, etc. You can also have curd in the form of buttermilk, raita and get variety.
+For the taste to your curd, you can add herbs like mint, coriander, jeera powder, etc. You can also have curd in the form of buttermilk, raita and get variety.